UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 ### InitializeModuleAndPassManager
 The last piece required for mutable variables support is to include the optimization pass to promote memory to registers.
+This is always enabled, so that the proper SSA for is correctly generated.

 [!code-csharp[InitializeModuleAndPassManager](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#InitializeModuleAndPassManager)]

 ### Add operator support for Assignment Expressions
 Unlike the other binary operators assignment doesn't follow the same emit left, emit right, emit operator sequence.
 This is because an expression like '(x+1) = expression' is nonsensical and therefore not allowed.
-The left hand side is always an alloca as the destination of a store.
-To handle this special case the Generator doesn't generate for the left side, but instead looks up the Alloca for the variable.
+The left hand side is always a variable reference expression as the destination of a store.
+To handle this special case the Generator doesn't generate for the left side, but instead looks up the Alloca for the variable for the store.
 The generator then implements a store operation of the right hand side value to the Alloca for the left side.

 [!code-csharp[BinaryOperatorExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#BinaryOperatorExpression)]